Ashton Gate (stadium): Current stands

 The Dolman Stand, which lies opposite the Lansdown Stand, was built in 1970, making it the oldest stand at Ashton Gate.
-At that time it was built it had a small, flat Family Enclosure in front of it, which was later built up and converted to seating.
-In the summer of 2007, the original wooden seats in the upper area were replaced by modern plastic seats.
-It is named after the former club chairman and president Harry Dolman.
-This stand was redeveloped over the summer of 2015 as part of the redevelopment of Ashton Gate and has a capacity of around 6,200.
+At the time of construction it had a small, flat Family Enclosure in front of it, but during the close-season of 1996 this area which was built up and converted into seating.

+In the summer of 2007, following Bristol City's promotion to the Championship, the original wooden seats in the upper area were replaced by modern plastic seats.
+The stand is named after the former club chairman and president Harry Dolman.
+It was given a complete makeover during the summer of 2015 as part of the overall redevelopment of Ashton Gate.
+The current stand has a capacity of 6,675 seats (5,123 upper, 1,552 lower).